konradstrachan/ethdamhackathon23/README.md

 It was developered not only to experiment with the idea of trustless vesting, but also as an excuse to build a smart contract to experiment with the Scroll zkEVM alpha testnet (https://scroll.io/).

-The PoC contract is deployed at https://blockscout.scroll.io/address/0xD8a5a9b31c3C0232E196d518E89Fd8bF83AcAd43
+The PoC verified 🚀 contract is deployed at 🔗 https://blockscout.scroll.io/address/0x51A1ceB83B83F1985a81C295d1fF28Afef186E02

 The Solidity smart contract implements a token vesting mechanism that allows users to stake ERC20 tokens and gradually release them over a predefined vesting period.
 The contract supports multiple beneficiaries, each with their own vesting schedules for different tokens.